fastmcp-me/python_mcp/README.md

-# python_local MCP server
+# python_local MCP Server

-An MCP Server to run python locally
+An MCP Server that provides an interactive Python REPL (Read-Eval-Print Loop) environment.

 ## Components

 ### Resources

-The server implements a simple note storage system with:
+The server provides access to REPL session history:
-- Custom note:// URI scheme for accessing individual notes
+- Custom `repl://` URI scheme for accessing session history
-- Each note resource has a name, description and text/plain mimetype
+- Each session's history can be viewed as a text/plain resource

-### Prompts

-The server provides a single prompt:
-- summarize-notes: Creates summaries of all stored notes
-  - Optional "style" argument to control detail level (brief/detailed)
-  - Generates prompt combining all current notes with style preference
+- History shows input code and corresponding output for each execution

 ### Tools

 The server implements one tool:
-- add-note: Adds a new note to the server
+- `python_repl`: Executes Python code in a persistent session
-  - Takes "name" and "content" as required string arguments
+  - Takes `code` (Python code to execute) and `session_id` as required arguments
-  - Updates server state and notifies clients of resource changes
+  - Maintains separate state for each session
+  - Supports both expressions and statements
+  - Captures and returns stdout/stderr output

 ## Configuration

-[TODO: Add configuration details specific to your implementation]

-## Quickstart

 ### Install